Oil Painting Horse 'Spion Kop' Winner Derby Stakes By Frederick Albert Clarke

 - We only select & sell paintings based upon subject, quality & significance.

-- We understand your purchase is for your home or as an investment.
-We provide friendly professional exceptional customer service.
+- We provide friendly professional exceptional customer service.
 A superb equine collectors investment item.

 - With hanging thread on the back ready for immediate home display.

 - Condition report offered in fine used condition.
 Having some foxing stains,minor paint loss, dust, craquelure to the canvas surface in places.
 Canvas has been relined.
 With general wear, dust, scuffs, some chips to the frame commensurate with usage & old age.

 - International worldwide shipping is available please ask for a quote.

 - Viewings are welcome by appointment only for customer support please send a message thankyou.